5 of the best coffee alternatives on the Sunshine Coast

 ‘Nourish’ cold-pressed juice – Ground Organics, 7-11 Mooloolaba Esplanade, Mooloolaba

-Nothing makes you feel more awake and invigorated than slugging down a fresh, cold pressed organic juice from Ground.
+Nothing makes you feel more awake and invigorated than slugging down a fresh, cold-pressed organic juice from Ground.
 I love the Nourish juice as it’s full of all your essential green veggies with a touch of citrus to add sweetness.
+(Eds note: Ground has sadly now closed its doors.)

 Who needs coffee anyway?